alexandergall/onie-debian-nix-installer/README.md

    * `rootPaths`. **Optional**.
 A list of derivations whose closure will be installed in the Nix store of the image.
 The default is an empty list.
+   * `holdPackages`. **Optional**.
+A list of package names that will be marked to be held back from upgrading with `apt-mark hold`.
+The default is an empty list.
    * `postRootFsCreateCmd`. **Optional**.
 A command that is executed after the root file system is created (including installation of Nix).
 The command is executed in a `chroot` environment of the